 Call our team of eye doctors immediately if you notice any of the following symptoms after the eye is impacted:

 - Bleeding or any blood on the outside or inside the eye

 - Any visible difference to the appearance of your eyes

 Cut or Puncture to the Eye

 This type of injury always requires immediate medical care, so after you call us, make sure to follow these precautionary measures to avoid further injury:

 - Don't attempt to remove something embedded in the eye

 - Try to shield the eye with something protective, for example – use a pad of cotton wool as an eye shield and tape it to the surrounding eye area

 If you have an eye emergency, don't delay treatment.
 Timing is everything — the earlier you get treatment, the less vision damage you'll have over the long term.
-Take immediate action by contacting Regional Eye Center today.
-Ray D. Williams, OD will treat any eye emergency you have or refer you to specialized care (i.e. surgery), as needed.
+Take immediate action by contacting Regional Eye Center today. our team of eye doctors will treat any eye emergency you have or refer you to specialized care (i.e. surgery), as needed.

 Regional Eye Center serves patients from Americus, all throughout Georgia.